SBNovaScript/scrum-pointer/README.md

-# scrum-pointer
+# Scrum Pointer

-> An assistant for SCRUM sprint estimation!
+An assistant for SCRUM sprint estimation!

 ## About